Restylane Los Angeles

-Restylane is a very popular non-animal and non-human based filling agent used to reduce the appearance of lines and wrinkles on the face and to enhance the lips.
+Restylane is a very popular non-animal and non-human based filler used to reduce the appearance of lines and wrinkles on the face and to enhance the lips.
+It is particularly good for filling under eye hollows.

 Restylane is made of hyaluronic acid, a product naturally found in our skin.
 When injected into lines and depressions, it adds volume and reduces their appearance.
 Restylane is often used to fill the smile lines, frown lines, crow's feet, lips, lip lines, corners of the mouth, and hollows under the eyes.
 It can also be used to raise the eyebrows and augment the cheeks, and can be combined with Botox to provide even better and longer-lasting results.